one-among-us/data/people/Dethelly/page.en.md

 Her mother asked A if she wanted to keep Sugar's IKEA Blåhaj Shark, which she loved to hug.

-Her mother said, he was their angel, but unfortunately God made him leave early, and he had to leave.
+Her mother said he was their angel, but unfortunately, God made him leave early, and he had to leave.

 Her mother had always been grateful to A.

 ## The new spring

-It's February 12th, 2024.
-The third day of Spring Festival.
+It's February 12th, 2024—the third day of Spring Festival.

-On this night, A set off for a trip to Guiyang and Chongqing.
+That night, A set off on a trip to Guiyang and Chongqing.

 At Ningbo Lishe International Airport,